claudioalfonso/mixare/README.md

 which is published under the GPLv3.

 This fork has been created in the wake of a Master Project of @MelanieWe and @pokerazor.
 It continues to work on the library and app.

+Major additional features:
+* introduced routing capabilities
+* introduced 3D rendering of markers and route

-Some changes compared to the official repository:
+Some additional changes compared to the official repository:
 * switched build system to gradle and IDE to Android Studio 1.5, bump API version to current 23
 * merged master and develop branch and some other commits, pruned stale/orphaned branches
 * removed all Google dependencies